Captain-Wet-Beard/Captain-Wet-Beard/README.md

-## Hey there, Captain Wet Beard here.
-Welcome to my GitHub page!
+## Hey there, welcome to my GitHub page

-I'm a full time indie game dev using the Blazium Engine.
+I'm a full time indie game dev using the Blazium Engine

-Every project I contribute to supports Linux.
+Every project I contribute to supports Linux

 Have more fun, write more code 🤍